Turn on any TV show (that has commercials) and you're likely to see an ad for autoimmune medications.

 Treatment with CBD caused attenuation of EAE disease paradigms as indicated by a significant reduction in clinical scores of paralysis, decreased T cell infiltration in the central nervous system, and reduced levels of IL-17 and IFNγ.

 More interesting is what was happening beneath the surface.

 Interestingly, CBD treatment led to a profound increase in myeloid-derived suppressor cells (MDSCs) in EAE mice when compared to the vehicle-treated EAE controls.

-Let's translate before it gets too confusion.
+Let's translate before it gets too confusing.

 MDSC protect the mylin sheets from our immune system!

 They turn down the T cell response that's attacking our myelin sheath.

 This is profound in the research for MS.

 Case in point:

 When particular control cells are missing, too many B cells accumulate in the meninges, resulting in inflammation of the central nervous system.